OSGeo/gdal/doc/source/programs/gdal_raster_pipeline.rst

 .. program-output:: gdal raster pipeline --help-doc=main

-A pipeline chains several steps, separated with the `!` (quotation mark) character.
+A pipeline chains several steps, separated with the `!` (exclamation mark) character.
 The first step must be ``read``, and the last one ``write``.
 Each step has its own positional or non-positional arguments.
 Apart from ``read`` and ``write``, all other steps can potentially be used several times in a pipeline.